ipld/specs/data-structures/ethereum/convenience_types.md

 This is the IPLD schema for the configuration settings and genesis allocations to produce a specific genesis block and begin an Ethereum blockchain.
 It also includes a reference to the genesis block `Header` it produces.
 This is a single IPLD block at the base of an entire Ethereum chain.
-* The IPLD block is a CBOR serialization of the object
+* The IPLD block is a CBOR serialization of the GenesisInfo object.
 * CID links to `GenesisInfo` use a KECCAK_256 multihash of the CBOR serialized object and the DagCbor codec (0x71).

 ```ipldsch